High Sparrow

 A Feast for Crows

 The new High Septon begins his term by selling all of the golden crowns of the Faith, including his own gold and crystal crown, as well as their rings, and their robes of cloth-of-gold and cloth-of-silver.
 The money earned from this is used to buy food for the sparrows and the poor.
 He clads himself in a humble wool robe, and the Most Devout are forced to follow suit.
-He has the fat Septon Torbert of the Most Devout confined to a penitent's cell and fed only bread and water, as he feels it is sinful for a man to be so plump when so many people are starving.[3]
+He has the fat Septon Torbert of the Most Devout confined to a penitent's cell and fed only bread and water, as he feels it is sinful for a man to be so plump when so many people are starving.[4]
+The High Septon takes as his sanctum a small seven-sided audience chamber below the Great Sept.[6][5]

 The new High Septon refuses to come to the Red Keep to bless young King Tommen I Baratheon, so his mother, Queen Cersei, comes to the Great Sept.
-She arrives to discover that armed sparrows, including knights, are guarding the doors of the building, and will not allow the armed Kingsguard to enter.
-When Cersei enters, alone, she is appalled to find the new High Septon and the Most Devout on their knees, scrubbing the floors, even though they knew she was coming.
-Cersei is also displeased to learn what had become of the crystal crown that her father, Tywin Lannister, had given the previous High Septon.
-Speaking in private, she asks the new High Septon why the sparrows have befouled the Great Sept with their encampment, and he reprimands her, saying that it was first befouled when Eddard Stark was beheaded on its steps.
-He tells her that he is still praying for guidance from the Seven to decide if King Tommen is the rightful king, as the Iron Throne has not protected the men and women of the Faith as King Jaehaerys the Conciliator once promised.
-Cersei, though angered, concedes to his concerns that the holy brothers and sisters need protection from rape and murder, and agrees to have Tommen strike down King Maegor's laws that prohibited holy men from bearing arms.
-She promises to restore the Faith Militant, for which the High Septon will acknowledge Tommen as king and forgive the near one million dragons the crown owed to the Faith.[3]
+She arrives to discover that armed sparrows, including knights, are guarding the doors of the building and will not allow the armed Kingsguard to enter.
+When Cersei enters, alone, she is appalled to find the new High Septon and the Most Devout on their knees, scrubbing the floors.
+Cersei is also displeased to learn what had become of the crystal crown that her father, Lord Tywin Lannister, had given the previous High Septon.
+When Cersei asks why the sparrows have befouled the Great Sept with their encampment, he responds it was first befouled when Lord Eddard Stark was beheaded on its steps.[4]

 The army of sparrows become Poor Fellows, and soon over a hundred knights join the Warrior's Sons.
 The new High Septon becomes commonly known as the "High Sparrow" per a jape by the court fool, Moon Boy.[1]
+Lancel Lannister, grieving for the previous High Septon and regretful of his past actions - namely, his role in the death of King Robert Baratheon,[8] as well as becoming Cersei's lover -[9] renounces his lordship of Darry and travels to King's Landing to swear his sword to the new High Septon and join the Warrior's Sons.[10][1]

 A Dance with Dragons

-The High Septon disapproves of Stannis Baratheon, believing that Stannis has turned from the truth of the Seven to worship a red demon, and that his false faith has no place in the Seven Kingdoms.[4]
+The High Septon disapproves of King Stannis Baratheon, believing that Stannis has turned from the truth of the Seven to worship a red demon, and that his false faith has no place in the Seven Kingdoms.[5]

 Quotes by the High Sparrow